 Step 1: Reflecting on Definitions

 Go back to the definitions of growth and fixed mindset from Week One.
 Did anyone notice a time they were using either mindset?
-Discuss how we can change from fixed to growth mindset with simple words and phrases.
+Discuss how we can change from a fixed to a growth mindset with simple words and phrases.

 “Last week we spoke about a growth mindset and how our brains get stronger when we persist and don’t give up.
 Have you noticed a time you had a growth mindset in the last few days?
 Did you feel your brain growing?
 What about a time you felt stuck?”